esphome/esphome-docs/cookbook/lvgl.rst

 Climate control
 ---------------

-:ref:`lvgl-wgt-spb` is the ideal widget to control a thermostat:
+:ref:`lvgl-widget-spinbox` is the ideal widget to control a thermostat:

 .. figure:: images/lvgl_cook_climate.png
     :align: center